icopy-site/awesome/docs/awesome/awesome-go.md

 - [copy](https://github.com/gotidy/copy) - Package for fast copying structs of different types.
 - [copy-pasta](https://github.com/jutkko/copy-pasta) - Universal multi-workstation clipboard that uses S3 like backend for the storage.
 - [countries](https://github.com/biter777/countries) - Full implementation of ISO-3166-1, ISO-4217, ITU-T E.164, Unicode CLDR and IANA ccTLD standards.
+- [countries](https://github.com/pioz/countries) - All you need when you are working with countries in Go.
 - [create-go-app](https://github.com/create-go-app/cli) - A powerful CLI for create a new production-ready project with backend (Golang), frontend (JavaScript, TypeScript) & deploy automation (Ansible, Docker) by running one command.
 - [cryptgo](https://github.com/Gituser143/cryptgo) - Crytpgo is a TUI based application written purely in Go to monitor and observe cryptocurrency prices in real time!
 - [ctop](https://github.com/bcicen/ctop) - [Top-like](https://ctop.sh) interface (e.g. htop) for container metrics.